Buytition/pub_docs/TUTORIALS.md

 * **private information**: accessible by owner and buyers of price record only, includes
     * available to both owner and buyers of price record: dealer information, deal making descriptions
     * available to only owner: source URL, vehicle VIN

+## Dedicated Mailbox

-* **dedicated mailbox**: accessible by owner of price record only, the mailbox comes with these handy benefits
+* **dedicated mailbox**: optionally attached to a price record, accessible by owner of price record or group members of a buying group only, the mailbox comes with these handy benefits
-    * an email address (e.g. bot2111@buytition.com) dedicated to this price record, your personal email sits behind this email address so your privacy is protected.
+    * an email address (e.g. `bot2111@buytition.com`) dedicated to this price record, your personal email sits behind this email address so your privacy is protected.
     * all inbound/outbound email messages regarding a price record are organized in one place
     * [collaborative communication to seller](#step-32-collaboratively-communicate-with-seller) and [peer-to-peer communication](#step-31-peer-to-peer-communication)
     * [one-click mute incoming emails](#step-42-one-click-turn-on-off-agent)